amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 {{/partial:tabs}}

 {{partial:collapse name="Example: Update an event type"}}
-This example updates the event type "OnboardingBegin" with the category "Onboarding", event type name "OnboardStart", the display name "Onboarding Start", and a description of "User signed in and completed an onboarding task from modal".
+This example updates the event type `OnboardingBegin` with the category `Onboarding`, event type name `OnboardStart`, the display name "Onboarding Start", and a description of "User signed in and completed an onboarding task from modal".

 {{partial:tabs tabs="cURL, HTTP"}}
 {{partial:tab name="cURL"}}